sguha-work/wrapper-markdowns/php-wrapper.md

 **Using FusionCharts CDN**

-Write a script tag in the <head> section of the page where you add the src of FusionCharts libary link from official CDN :
+Write a script tag in the <head> section of the page where you want to add the source of the FusionCharts library link from the official CDN:
 ```html
 <script type="text/javascript" src="http://static.fusioncharts.com/code/latest/fusioncharts.js"></script>
 ```